Editors

 Advisory Editors

 Anacapa Review also hopes to publish poetry-related prose, such as book reviews, interviews, and reflections.
-If you have an idea for something you think might be a good fit for Anacapa Review, we invite you email us at editors@anacapareview.com
+If you have an idea for something you think might be a good fit for Anacapa Review, we invite you to email us at editors@anacapareview.com.

 Why Anacapa?